 This is the enforcement manual followed by Jupyter’s Code of Conduct Committee.
 It’s used when we respond to an incident to make sure we are consistent and fair.

-If a Code of Conduct report involves a member of the Steering Council or Code of Conduct Committee, that member will not participate in the investigation or any decisions related to that report.
+If a Code of Conduct report involves a member of the Executive Council or Code of Conduct Committee, that member will not participate in the investigation or any decisions related to that report.

 Enforcing the Code of Conduct impacts our community today and for the future.
 It’s an action that we do not take lightly.
 When reviewing enforcement measures, the Code of Conduct Committee will keep the following values and guidelines in mind: